How Much Does It Cost to Make an App Like Periscope

 - Monetization system

 - Ways to save money in the development process

 - Total development timeline

 The idea behind Periscope is to let people broadcast live footage to any of their Twitter or Periscope followers via a mobile device.
-Viewers can tap on screen sending a “heart” to show they liked this video or leave a comment via Twitter.
-Today Periscope allows users to save and re-share their streams, moreover, one can stream video even not having a Twitter account.
+Viewers can tap the screen sending a “heart” to show they liked this video or leave a comment via Twitter.
+Today Periscope allows users to save and re-share their streams, moreover, one can stream video even without a Twitter account.